Stodir: 2009-2016

 Composition agreement reached with creditors (June 2009), which thereby acquired all shares in the renamed company Stodir.

 Between 2009 and 2016, all assets were sold except for a shareholding in Refresco Holding, a pan European beverage company, all debt was paid off, and all legal issues resolved.

 2017

 S121 ehf. (a group of Icelandic and UK family investors) acquired the majority of shares in Stodir.

 2018

 Refresco shareholding was sold for EUR 140 million and Stodir was repositioned as an active investment company.

-2018-current
+Since 2018

 A number of investments made, including listed shares in Arion bank, Siminn, Kvika bank and Blue Lagoon.